33Domenico/CI2024_project-work/src/README.md

     for tree in new_population:
         tree.age += 1

-    # Complete the population with new individuals
+    # Complete the population with new individual
     while len(new_population) < config.pop_size:
         # Select genetic operation (crossover or mutation)
         op_choice = random.random()